stolostron/rhacm-docs/_pages/new_guide_setup.md

    6. For the _Stage Branch_, select the release number for your book.
 For example, select **2.1**.
    7. Enter information for the *Content Title*, which is your book title.
 Example: Install.
    8. Select **Book** for the _Content Type_.
-   7. Ensure that the checkbox for _Use default content directory_ is selected, also select `AsciiDoc` as the _Content Markup_.
+   9. Ensure that the checkbox for _Use default content directory_ is selected, also select `AsciiDoc` as the _Content Markup_.
-   8. You can add multiple new titles by selecting the **Add additional title** button.
+   10. You can add multiple new titles by selecting the **Add additional title** button.
 Otherwise, select **Submit** when the form is complete.
-   9. Run a manual build to pick up the new book.
+   11. Run a manual build to pick up the new book.
 For more information, see [Build and publish](arch_builds.md#build-and-publish).

+*Possible troubleshooting steps for the `no main file` error message after building the new book:*
+    1. In the Pantheon interface, select the edit (pencil) icon beside your new book.
+It appears when you hover over the book title.
+    2. Verify that there is also a **Title URL fragment** listed in the field.
+It is generally an all lowercase version of the **Title name** that is listed.
+    3. If it is not there, add it.
+    4. If that doesn't resolve the error with your next build, try deleting and recreating the symlink in the folder of the new book.

 ## Renaming